Need help finding something?

 Another way to deliver goods to the ship is by rail.
 Small shipments are delivered to the local railway freight depots where they are consolidated with other shipments for the same port.

-Large shipments go by carload lots and are usually loaded at the exporter's premises.
 At the port, the shipping line has usually leased or has been assigned a shed in which all the box cars containing goods for the particular ship are unloaded.

 The railways assume the responsibility for unloading the boxcars, and checking and placing the goods in the warehouse ready for loading abroad ship.
-The cost involved is included in the railway freight rate.

 Loading the Goods aboard Ship